hashobject/blog.hashobject.com/resources/posts/20131227-hacker-school-vs-finnish-education-system.md

 ## Minimal structure

-They have very minimal structure to education both in Finland and in Hacker School.
+They have very minimal structure to education both in Finland(the national curriculum is only broad guidelines) and in Hacker School.
 It helps to focus on things students want to study themself, things they are passionate about.
-Students motivated to learn are the biggest advantage of any educational system.
+Students motivated to learn are the biggest achievement of any educational system.

 ## No grades

+During the first years of comprehensive school in Finland, grading may be limited to verbal assessments rather than formal grades.
 Why do wee need grades?
 It's refreshing when you can spent time leaning what you like instead of thinking how to get the highest grade.

+## No fees

+There are no tuition fee in both Finland and Hacker School.

 ## Collaborative environment